 These Kindles have had a huge price drop for Black Friday

-Amazon’s Black Friday sale is here, and our favourite ereader has seen a discount
+Amazon’s Cyber Monday sale is here, and our favourite ereader has seen a discount

 Follow live: All the best Black Friday 2025 deals

-If you’re a keen reader looking to upgrade your Kindle, Black Friday is the best time to invest in a new device.
+If you’re a keen reader looking to upgrade your Kindle, today – Cyber Monday – is your final chance to snap up a great deal.
 The latest Kindle paperwhite, which launched in 2024, remains our top pick in our guide to the best ereaders.
 And, right now, you can buy it for a fraction of the price in Amazon’s Black Friday sale.
+Don’t wait though, as once today’s deals are gone, the savings disappear too.

 According to The Independent’s tech critic David Phelan, the Kindle paperwhite offers “the best balance of advanced features and price of any Kindle”.
 He highlights: “Unlike other Kindles, this one uses a newer type of e-ink, which offers a faster page turn and smoother transitions.”
 Tech writer Steve Hogarty echoed this in his review of the best Kindles for 2025, noting the paperwhite “strikes the best balance between cost and features”.